trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/reports/Add-comments-and-attachments-to-a-report.md

 {% include end-selector.html %}

-In this section at the bottom of the report, Ieatta also logs actions taken on the report.
+In this section at the bottom of the report, Expensify also logs actions taken on the report.

 </div>